I am frequently asked the questions “What do you do for work that allows you to travel?” or “Do you have any ideas for jobs for full-time RVers?”

 “Our main source of income is from editing videos for other YouTubers.
 However, we do a variety of work including editing commercial ads, crowdfunding campaigns, podcasts, photos, flyers, posters, etc. If you’re interested in this type of work, we use the Adobe Creative Suite to create all forms of content for our clients.”

 “I am a software engineer and I work with a fully remote software development consultancy.
 I work with a team to build and implement online platforms.
 I’m currently working on a church online platform.”

 Josh H. @the.nerdy.adventurers

-“I’m a digital Product Manager and have worked from home for almost 15 years We just launched into full time RV life this week.
-I listen to ideas from customers & competitors and figure out how to solve problems in a way that aligns to business strategy with software solutions (a.k.a. product).
+“I’m a digital Product Manager and have worked from home for almost 15 years.
+I listen to ideas from customers & competitors and figure out how to solve problems in a way that aligns with business strategy with software solutions (a.k.a. product).
 Then I guide the process of building out the solution with a team of developers, UX Designers, & testers.